sikicode/mldune/qa.md

 6. Data Collection: labelers? open-source? existing system?
 Why?
    - Data splitting: how? ratio, pattern, in prediction sense? how do you deal with it?
    - Data quantity: how do you reach a balance between data quantity and performance?
 8. Data Handling: Besides cleaning data, what else do you do to ensure model performance?
-9.
+Data expansion and improve system design.
+9. How do you remove bias from data?
+Can you give an example? (hint: randomization)
+10. Online Experiment:
+    - How does A/B testing work?
+    - Explain hypothesis writing process (hint: h0 and h1)
+    - Statistically how do you reject or not reject null hypothesis?
+    - In power analysis testing how much traffic should you assign to control and variant?
+    -
+11.